mavlink/mavlink-devguide/en/protocol/camera_def.md

 * double
 * custom

-The `custom` type is a special case.
-It allows for arbitrary data structures of up to 128 bytes but are not supported by default.
-You would need to extend or write your own camera controller within the GCS to interpret it.
+The `custom` type is a special case that allows for arbitrary data structures of up to 128 bytes.
+However these are not supported by default - you would need to extend or write your own camera controller within the GCS to interpret this type.

 #### Parameter Definition

-The simplest parameter would be a boolean type, which inherently (and automatically) only provides two (on/off) options:
+The simplest parameter would be a boolean type, which inherently (and automatically) only provides two options (on/off):

 ```XML
         <parameter name="CAM_IRLOCK" type="bool" default="0">